hi-rustin/hi-rustin.rs/_posts/2023-07-03-use-trycmd-to-test-your-rust-cli.md

     `trycmd` will overwrite the output in the `tests/cmd/greeting.out/greeting.txt` file.

-    After that, we can run the test case again and it will pass.
+    After this, we can run the test case again and it will pass.

 ## Summary